freetrade vs City Index, Who's The Best?

 City Index and freetrade Mobile App Comparison

-As more and more traders and investors use their smartphones for trading, it is increasingly important that brokers offer easy-to-use apps that can deliver the same services as desktop platforms.
+It is becoming increasingly important for brokers to offer simple-to-use apps that provide the same services as desktop platforms.

 This part of comparing freetrade and City Index will examine whether their mobile app meets all our requirements.

-We rate overall the user-friendliness of the apps as Better than the average.
+We rate overall the user-friendliness of the apps as better than average.

 It is crucial that trading apps have user-friendly capabilities, especially for those who use it with their smartphones.